 Characteristic spirit and general objectives of the school

-Blakestown School Community school is a co-educational, multi-denominational post-primary school under the joint patronage of The Le Chéile Schools’ Trust and Dublin-Dún Laoghaire ETB.
+Blakestown School Community school is a co-educational multi-denominational post-primary school under the joint patronage of Le Chéile Schools Trust and DDLETB.

-Our school was established on a greenfield site under the Deed of Trust and opened on 1st September 1979.
-The values of DDLETB as a multi-denominational State Body and the inherited traditions, Christian values and founding intentions of the St Louis Sisters and the Servite Fathers (now represented by The Le Chéile Schools’ Trust) are enshrined in the characteristic spirit and in the life of our school and are respected and cherished.
+Our school was established under the Deed of Trust and opened on September 1st 1979.
+The school was built on a greenfield site.
+The values of DDLETB as a multi-denominational State Body and the inherited traditions, Christian values and founding intentions of Le Chéile Schools Trust are enshrined in the characteristic spirit and in the life of our school and are respected and cherished.

-Blakestown Community School provides a safe physical and social environment that reinforces a sense of belonging to the school community and wider society.
+Our school provides a safe physical and social environment that reinforces a sense of belonging to the school community and wider society.
 We strive to enable every student to realise their full potential regardless of any aspect of their identity, culture or background.
-Our school promotes a fully inclusive education which recognises the plurality of identities, beliefs and values held by students, parents and staff.
-We prepare open-minded and responsible citizens with a strong sense of shared values with a view to contributing to a just and fairer society.
+Our school promotes a fully inclusive education which recognises the plurality of identities, beliefs and values held by students, parents and staff. ;\Te prepare open-minded and responsible citizens with a strong sense of shared values with a view to contributing to a just and fairer society.

 Our school is multi-denominational where we welcome, respect and support students of all religions and beliefs.
 The provision of religious education, religious worship and the work of the Chaplain all combine to reflect the founding intention of the school, the school’s mission statement and the needs of the students within the school.
 The characteristic spirit of the school finds practical expression through the provision of pastoral, liturgical and social outreach activities, as appropriate, for each student.